Symmetry-enforced Fermi degeneracy in topological semimetal RhSb$_3$

-Fig. 3(b) presents the Hall resistivity of RhSb$_3$ as a function of field at different temperatures.
-In fields below 6 T, the Hall resistivity $\rho_{xy}(T)$ is linear and barely shows any temperature-dependence, showing quantum oscillations at higher fields.
-Linear fitting of the low field Hall resistivity provides an estimate of the carrier density $n\sim 1.1\times10^{18}$ cm$^{-3}$, yielding a low-carrier-density system with only $\sim 10\%$ change with increasing temperature to room temperature, as shown in the inset of Fig. 3(c).
-This is consistent with the zero-gap band structure in Fig. 1(b).
-From the carrier density $n$ and the zero-field resistivity $\rho_{xx}=18 \mu\Omega cm$, the classical mobility $\mu_c$ can be deduced from $1/\rho_{xx}=n\mu_ce$.
-The value of $\mu_c$ approaches 14 m$^2$/Vs at 1.8 K which decreases rapidly with increasing temperature.
-This value approaches that of graphene, Cd$_3$As$_2$ and TaAs/TaP (1-100 m$^2$/Vs).
+Fig. 4(b) presents the Hall resistivity $\rho_{xy}$ of RhSb$_3$ as a function of field at different temperatures.
+In fields below 6 T, $\rho_{xy}$ is linear and nearly temperature-independent, while showing large quantum oscillations at higher fields that degrade with increasing temperature.
+The carrier density $n$ of sample D is calculated by linear fits of the low-field $\rho_{xy}$, yielding a value $n\sim 1.1\times10^{18}$ cm$^{-3}$ at low temperature and only $\sim 10\%$ variation upon increasing temperature as shown in the inset of Fig. 4(b).
+This is consistent with the zero-gap band structure depicted in Fig.~2.
+From the carrier density $n$ and the zero-field resistivity $\rho_{xx}=18~ \mu\Omega$cm, the classical mobility $\mu_c=1/\rho_{xx}ne$ is calculated to approach 14 m$^2$/Vs at 1.8 K, nearly that of graphene, Cd$_3$As$_2$ and TaAs/TaP, which fall in the range 1-100 m$^2$/Vs.

-Quantum oscillations measurements performed at varying temperatures and field orientations provide additional information on the effective carrier mass and FS, respectively.
+In addition to MR variations, SdH oscillations measurements performed on four different samples indicate a tunability of the oscillation frequency, and hence the carrier density and corresponding chemical potential variation.
 Quantum oscillations in conductivity are given by

-where $T_D$ is the Dingle temperature, $\omega_c=eB/m^*$ is the cyclotron frequency with $m^*$ being the effective mass, $\beta$ is the Berry phase and $F$ is the SdH frequency of the oscillation corresponding to the the cross section of FS by the magnetic field~\cite{OscillationBook}.
-One can clearly find that the oscillation of sample D in Fig. 3(a) and (b) has a very small frequency ($\sim 33$ T).
-The SdH frequency $F$ is given by the Onsanger relationship $F=\frac{\hbar\pi k_F^2}{2\pi e}$ with $k_F$ being the Fermi wave vector, assuming four spheric Fermi pockets as an approximation. $F=33(\pm2)$ T gives $k_F=0.04(5) {\AA}$ and a very small carrier density $n_{SdH}=2.3(1)\times10^{18}$ cm$^{-3}$, which is consistent with Hall resistivity results.
-Moreover, oscillations observed in Sample D appear to decay very slowly with increasing temperature, still being observable at 150 K.
+with the non-oscillating amplitude $A(T,B)=e^{-2\pi^2k_BT_D/\hbar\omega_c}\frac{2\pi^2k_BT/\hbar\omega_c}{\sinh(2\pi^2k_BT/\hbar\omega_c)}$, Dingle temperature $T_D$, cyclotron frequency $\omega_c=eB/m^*$ with effective mass $m^*$, phase factor $-1/2+\beta+\delta$ and SdH frequency $F$ of the oscillation corresponding to the cross-section of Fermi surface defined by the cyclotron orbits~\cite{OscillationBook}.
+For a trivial parabolic dispersion, $\beta$=0 and therefore the Berry's phase is zero, while $\beta$=1/2 for a Dirac dispersion giving a Berry's phase of $\pi$. $\delta$ is a phase shift resulting from the curvature of the Fermi surface in the third direction, taking a value of $\delta=0$ ($\pm\frac{1}{8}$) for a two-dimensional (three dimensional) Fermi surface.\cite{phase-shift1,phase-shift2,phase-shift3,phase-shift4} The frequency $F$ is given by the Onsanger relation $F=\frac{\hbar\pi k_F^2}{2\pi e}$ with $k_F$ being the Fermi wave vector in the spherical Fermi surface approximation.